lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

   not present, the artifacts of all projects will be uploaded.

-Using such a sequence of deploy records, it is possible to deploy diffent sets of artifacts to different repositories, or also to upload the same artifacts to multiple repositories at once.
+Using such a sequence of deploy records, it is possible to deploy diffent sets of artifacts to different repositories; it is also possible to upload the same artifacts to multiple repositories, during a single run.

 *Next:* :doc:`repositories`.